Brothers of the Sacred Heart: The establishment of the Brothers

 In 1818 Coindre established an orphanage and trade school for homeless boys.
 His vision finally became a reality with the admission of the first group of men to a new foundation of Brothers in 1821, with Coindre himself acting as the Superior of the community, while remaining a secular priest attached to the Diocese.
 The direct administration of the lives of the Brothers was left to Brother Borgia, who acted as the Director of the Institute.

-The early growth of the Congregation was slow.
+The early growth of the congregation was slow.
 At the period of its origin the social and political conditions in France, still undergoing huge upheavals from the Revolution, was very unfavorable to the growth of religious communities.
 Lyon, the cradle of the congregation, suffered sorely in these tumultuous early revolutionary days.
 However, a greater impediment to its growth lay in the ill-defined system of government under which Coindre oversaw the Congregation.
-When the Brothers requested that he give them a definite Rule, as he had done for the Sisters, his response was:
+When the Brothers requested that he give them a definite rule, as he had done for the Sisters, his response was:

 Coindre's body was found on 20 May 1826 in Blois, where he was assigned at the time as Senior Vicar of the Diocese.
 For various reasons, there was long held some suspicion that his sudden and unexpected death might have been a suicide.
 There is evidence, though, that he was one of a number of the local clergy who were victims of an outbreak of acute meningitis.
 One consequence of this shadow regarding his death was that the first Superior General of the Institute rarely referred to him or his teachings.
-Following his death, his brother, the Reverend François Coindre, his cousin, succeeded him in the office of Superior.
+Following his death, his brother, François Coindre, his cousin, succeeded him in the office of Superior.

 The Congregation takes root

 In 1840, François Coindre assembled the first General Chapter of the Congregation.
 During the discussions of the Chapter, opinion among the Brothers was unanimous that it was necessary for the success of the Congregation that its affairs be in the hands of the Brothers themselves, and that one of their number should be Superior General.
-The question was referred to Cardinal de Bonald, the Archbishop of Lyon, who, after an exhaustive examination, judged it advisable that Coindre should resign the office.
-On 13 September 1841, Brother Polycarp was unanimously chosen by the Brothers as their first Superior General.
+The question was referred to de Bonald, the Archbishop of Lyon, who, after an exhaustive examination, judged it advisable that Coindre should resign the office.
+On 13 September 1841, Polycarp was unanimously chosen by the Brothers as their first Superior General.

-The Brother went on to reconstruct the government of the Institute and gave it stability and permanency.
-He is considered their Second Founder among the Brothers, and his cause for canonization has been proceeding since 1902.
-In February 1984, Brother Polycarp was declared Venerable by Pope John Paul II.
+Polycarp went on to reconstruct the government of the Institute and gave it stability and permanency.
+He is considered their second founder among the Brothers, and his cause for canonization has been proceeding since 1902.
+In February 1984, Polycarp was declared Venerable by Pope John Paul II.